 Chowan University expects all community members and guests to acknowledge their responsibility in keeping our community safe.
 The University acknowledges that it cannot, on its own, protect all individuals without the help of its members and guests.
 The University asks all community members and guests to report any crime, suspected crime, suspicious person, or harmful activity.
 They can reach Public Safety by calling 252-398-1234.
-Those that wish to remain anonymous are welcome to alert using the following link, https://www.chowan.edu/silent-witness.
+Those that wish to remain anonymous are welcome to alert using the following link, www.chowan.edu/silentwitness.
+If this link doesn't work, just copy and paste it into your web browser.